annezdz/PageObjectZoho/README.md

 # PageObjectZoho
-Creating a project using Page Object Pattern.
+Creating a project using Page Object Pattern and:
+Java 11
+Selenium
+TestNG